Sinking of the MS Estonia: 2020 investigation

 On 28 September 2020, a Swedish documentary was released which used underwater equipment to film the wreck.
 This investigation found a 4-metre hole in the ship's hull.
 This prompted the Estonian prime minister and foreign minister to meet with their Swedish and Finnish equivalents and announce that a "new technical investigation" would take place.

-The head of the Estonian investigation stated publicly that he believes this new information points to a collision with a submarine and that the hole could not have happened post-sinking.
+The head of the Estonian investigation, Margus Kurm, stated publicly that he believes this new information points to a collision with a submarine and that the hole could not have happened post-sinking.
 In October 2020, the Estonian government published a report stating that the hole was too small to have sunk the ship as quickly as it did.
 The Swedish documentary makers were prosecuted for violating the sanctity of the wreck, but were acquitted on 8 February 2021 as the diving happened on a German ship in international waters.
 Germany had not signed the treaty that declares sanctity over the site.
 However, as a result of a retrial in September 2022, the filmmakers were finally found guilty and fined.

 By June 2021, laws allowing the examination of the wreck for investigation of the disaster were passed in the Swedish and Estonian Parliaments.
-Shortly after, the Swedish Accident Investigation Authority announced their plan to conduct dives at the grave site starting July 2021.
+Shortly after, the Swedish Accident Investigation Authority announced their plan to conduct dives at the grave site starting in July 2021.
+In July 2023, the car ramp was retrieved.

+2023 intermediate report

+Between 2021 and 2022, Estonian, Finnish and Swedish authorities carried out comprehensive wreck surveys using cameras, 3D photogrammetry, 3D laser scanners, and shallow- and mid-penetration sub-bottom profilers, among other equipment.
+This was to identify the cause of penetrating deformation(s) to the hull of MS Estonia and assess whether the safety investigation of the sinking should be re-opened.

+In January 2023, the Swedish Accident Investigation Authority (SHK) released the Intermediate Report of the Preliminary Assessment of MS Estonia following the joint investigation.
+According to the report, there was "no indication of a collision with a vessel or a floating object", neither was there "indication of an explosion in the bow area".
+Also an oil leak was found on the hull's aft section and that the Finnish Border Guard is monitoring the leakage.